Finding broadband-only deals with no landline

 Getting broadband and phone from separate providers

-For most providers, paying for line rental along with your broadband package is unavoidable, however not all providers insist that you take their line rental package.
+For most providers, getting line rental along with your broadband package is unavoidable, however not all providers insist that you take their line rental package.

 This gives you the option of getting your broadband from one provider and using one of the cheaper providers for your home phone service.